Simultaneous Topology Optimization of Differentiable and Non-Differentiable Objectives via Morphology Learning: Stiffness and Cell Growth on Scaffold: Results

 where different values of $w$ yield various intermediate shapes (see the top row of Fig.~\ref{fig:interp_ST}a).
 However, this straightforward interpolation often fails to naturally preserve the original shape patterns of $H_a$ and $H_b$.
 In contrast, when $H_a$ and $H_b$ are represented by their respective learned latent codes, $\mathbf{z}_a$ and $\mathbf{z}_b$, the interpolation in latent space produces shapes as SDF defined by

 As shown in the bottom row of Fig.~\ref{fig:interp_ST}a, this latent code-based interpolation effectively preserves the distinct shape patterns of $H_a$ and $H_b$ across the interpolation range, demonstrating the robustness of capturing shape patterns.
 In addition to comparing the shapes, we also quantitatively analyzed the changes in surface area, volume, and the area-to-volume ratio between SDF interpolation and latent code-based interpolation.
 The results are plotted as curves in Fig.~\ref{fig:interp_ST}b.
 It is evident that direct SDF interpolation results in significant fluctuations in all these metrics, primarily due to the drastic changes in topology during the middle range of interpolation.
 In contrast, latent code-based interpolation produces much smoother transitions, reflecting a more consistent preservation of shape characteristics.

+{We conducted an additional study to demonstrate the generalization capability of our latent code-based representation obtained through morphology learning.
+Specifically, as illustrated in Fig. \ref{fig:LatentCodeRepApproximation}, we utilized a neural network $f_{\theta}(\mathbf{x},\mathbf{z})$ trained on a TPMS dataset to approximate various unseen models.
+For a new model represented by the SDF function $s^w(\mathbf{x})$, its approximation is achieved by solving}

+{The resultant latent code $\mathbf{z}_w$ is determined through backpropagation, as illustrated in Fig. \ref{fig:learning}a, while keeping the network coefficients unchanged.
+The geometric approximation error is evaluated as the difference between $s^w(\mathbf{x})$ and $f_{\theta}(\mathbf{x},\mathbf{z}_w)$ at every surface point $\mathbf{x}$ where $s^w(\mathbf{x})=0$.
+Notably, the approximation errors for the unseen TPMS model are significantly smaller compared to the other two unseen models.
+This is because the shape patterns learned and stored in $f_{\theta}(\cdot)$ are derived from the TPMS dataset, which exhibits substantial variations compared to the lattice and plate models. }